Explore health content from A to Z.

 Changes in the skin, including decreased skin temperature, or thin, brittle shiny skin on the legs and feet

 Diminished pulses in the legs and the feet

 Gangrene (dead tissue due to lack of blood flow)

 Nonhealing wounds over pressure points, such as heels or ankles

 Pain (described as burning or aching) at rest, commonly in the toes and at night while lying flat

 Thickened, opaque toenails

-The symptoms of peripheral vascular disease may resemble other conditions.
-Consult your physician for a diagnosis.
+The symptoms of PVD may look like other conditions.
+Always see your doctor for a diagnosis.

 Angiogram.
 This is an X-ray of the arteries and veins to detect blockage or narrowing of the vessels.
 This procedure involves inserting a thin, flexible tube into an artery in the leg and injecting a contrast dye.
 The contrast dye makes the arteries and veins visible on the X-ray.